Sale Items !

 I/O: 4 pin header 0.1in Pitch

-This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to
+which is known to the State of California to cause cancer and which is known to the State of California to cause birth defects and/or other reproductive harm.
+For more information, go to

 Click to see Why is this here?

 As of August 2018 the State of California has changed the requirements of the “Prop 65” law.
 We now must list on our website any possible chemicals the can cause cancer, birth defects or reproductive problem.